 - 1. Demonstrate effective written/oral communication with patients, families, and other health care team members. - 2.
 Display professional conduct, appearance, and ethical behavior when providing PCT care. - Provide basic care including emotional, physical, psychological, and spiritual support to patients of all age groups in a variety of healthcare settings. - 4.
-Perform PCT procedures in a safe and therapeutic manner while in compliance with federal/state mandates. - 5.
-Exhibit the use of relevant technology in the implementation of patient care while maintaining compliance with laws related to Protected Health Information (PHI). - 6.
+Perform PCT procedures in a safe and therapeutic manner while in compliance with federal/state mandates. - Exhibit the use of relevant technology in the implementation of patient care while maintaining compliance with laws related to Protected Health Information (PHI). - 6.
 Implement basic safety and infection control practices in the health care setting. - 7.
-Function effectively as a member of the health care team. - 8.
-Become a certified patient care technician.
+Function effectively as a member of the health care team.

-- 1. Matriculate into the program. - 2.
-Health Science students must earn a "C" or higher in all HSC courses to graduate from their respective program. - 3.
+- Matriculate into the program. - 2.
 Satisfactorily complete all certificate requirements.